 - Head north on Yellowhead Highway, then turn right and follow Maligne Lake Road

-Due to complexity of camping in Jasper, we cover all the rules, campgrounds, and also feature detailed photos in our comprehensive guide.
+Due to the complexity of camping in Jasper, we cover all the rules and campgrounds and feature detailed photos in our comprehensive guide.

 Maligne Lake is a very popular destination.
 While most people stick to the lake or cruise, only a few venture beyond.
-If you’d like to see the longest lake of the Canadian Rockies from above, hike to the Bald Hills.
+If you want to see the longest lake in the Canadian Rockies from above, hike to the Bald Hills.
 The moderate trail is 10 km roundtrip.
 You reach the top at 2,300 meters and get rewarded with views of the whole valley.

-Make sure to check trail conditions before you go, especially in spring, and carry a bear spray.
-Another option is Opal Hills Hike just on the other side of the lake with similar views and trail difficulty.
+Check trail conditions before you go, especially in spring, and carry a bear spray.
+Another option is Opal Hills Hike, on the other side of the lake, with similar views and trail difficulty.

 - 48 km from Jasper, head north on Yellowhead Highway, then turn right and follow Maligne Lake Road

-- Once you arrive at Maligne Lake, go past the lodge and big parking lot and across the bridge.
-There’s another parking area and trailhead starts on the fire road by the kiosk
+- Once you arrive at Maligne Lake, pass the lodge and big parking lot across the bridge.
+There’s another parking area, and the trailhead starts on the fire road by the kiosk

 - 60 km north-east of Jasper